 - FAQs on Asian Clearing Union

-The Asian Clearing Union is a regional organization that aims to promote currency trade and facilitate payments between its member states.
+The Asian Clearing Union, also known as ACU is a regional organization that aims to promote currency trade and facilitate payments between its member states.
 Its headquarters are in Tehran, Iran.
 In addition to providing an efficient means of currency exchange, the ACU also helps coordinate national policies.

 Initially, the ACU was formed as multilateral cooperation among Asian countries.
 By facilitating payments between members, the group helps to reduce the costs associated with clearing international transactions.

-The ACU was founded in December 1974, when the countries in the region were having settlement difficulties, primarily because of resource shortages.
+The ACU was founded on December 9th, 1974, when the countries in the region were having settlement difficulties, primarily because of resource shortages.
 A year later, in November 1975, the ACU started its operations.

 The ACU has the following objectives: